Featured image for article: Zero Waste & Green Events Hof: how you celebrate green

 Checklist for Hof: Organization and Guests

-For Organizers (before the event)
+For Organizers (Before the Event)

 • Set goals: mobility, reusables/waste, catering, energy, accessibility, communication.